flir-cx/flir-yocto-documentation/replace-rootfs.md

 Size of file is typically **340 MB**<br>

 ### File transfer to target
+(Before working with target(s) you need to establish a connect to the target as a developer.
+Read more about it in [USB RNDIS and shell connection](rndis.md))<br>

-This file should now be transfered to target and stored in a location big enough to accomodate it.<br>
+Generated file should now be transfered to target and stored in a location big enough to accomodate it.<br>
 Normally "/tmp" is a suitable target location. <br>
 "/tmp" in on a volatile ramdisk, which size is **~245 MB**.
 ~~~console